Phillip Island Chocolate Factory

 Allow about an hour to enjoy all the displays at this amazing world of chocolate.

-Phillip Island Chocolate Factory is open every day from 10.00am until 5.00pm (closed Christmas Day).
+Phillip Island Chocolate Factory is open every day from 10.00am until 5.00pm (closed Christmas Eve and Christmas Day).
 Last entry for the tour is 4.00pm.

 Free parking is available on site.